Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Relative Pose with Known Vertical Direction

-In this section a minimal solution using two affine correspondences is proposed for relative motion estimation for multi-camera systems with known vertical direction, see Fig.~\ref{fig:Specialcases}(b).
+In this section a minimal solution using two ACs is proposed for relative motion estimation for multi-camera systems with known vertical direction, see Fig.~\ref{fig:Specialcases}(b).
 In this case, an IMU is coupled with the multi-camera system and the relative rotation between the IMU and the reference frame is known.
 The IMU provides the known roll and pitch angles for the reference frame.
-So the reference frame can be aligned with the measured gravity direction, such that the X-Z-plane of the aligned reference frame is parallel to the ground plane and the Y-axis is parallel to the gravity direction.
+So the reference frame can be aligned with the measured vertical direction, such that the X-Z-plane of the aligned reference frame is parallel to the ground plane and the Y-axis is parallel to the vertical direction.
 Rotation $\mathbf{R}_{\text{\text{imu}}}$ for aligning the reference frame to the aligned reference frame is written as: